 Oh!
 And you remember that old cover design?
 It turned into a pretty great title page.
 Because we waste no part of the animal.

-Filed under Thrilling Tales of the Downright Unusual, Works in Progress
+and was filed under Slaves of the Switchboard of Doom, Thrilling Tales of the Downright Unusual, Works in Progress

 If today’s mysterious snippets center on themes of escape and retaliation, that’s all due to August’s attempts to melt the Secret Laboratory around my ears.
 But I’m on top of it!
 It’s so seldom I get a chance to test my latest experiments on an entire month.